 Co-Op Responsibilities

-Co-Op research associates will be responsible for directly aiding in the execution of lab research projects, especially our Delphi method study with experts across multiple areas of online/distributed technology.
-Duties will include a combination of managing participant scheduling/communication, interviewing and interacting with participants, moderating our online research space, conducting background literature searches, and compiling/analyzing qualitative and participatory project data.
+The Co-Op RA will be responsible for directly aiding in the execution of lab research projects in the above area, including qualitative investigatory work to gather user requirements, threat models, and points of friction, and/or technical development work on outputs such as new Discord plugins and Fediverse extensions that put these community-based tools into practice.
 Additionally, research associates are responsible for basic lab duties such as attending lab meetings, giving feedback to other lab members, and contributing to project recruitment.
-Extensive mentoring will be provided by the lab director around all these duties.
+Extensive mentoring will be provided by the lab director around Qualitative HCI/Computer Science methods.

 Co-Op Student Qualifications

-No specific coursework or technical skill is required for this position, but prior experience with social media analysis and/or network analysis is a plus.
-We are also highly interested in applicants who have prior experience with and involvement in online community spaces for marginalized groups, as well as those with prior experience in interviewing, scheduling, and/or community moderation.
+No specific coursework is required for this position.
+For applicants more focused on the social/qualitative research side of our work, prior experience with and involvement in online community spaces for marginalized groups (especially trans-focused spaces), as well as moderation experience, is a plus.
+Prior knowledge of transfeminist theory or interpretivist methods is especially desirable.
+For more technical development-focused applicants, demonstrated prior experience with Discord plugin development and/or Fediverse extension development is a must.
 Due to the fact that the lab works directly with human subjects on all projects, the selected student must complete the online CITI Human Subjects Protection training for Social and Behavioral Research Investigators module before the start of the co-op.

 Current Master’s Students & Non Co-Op Undergraduates